msradam/agentic-hackathon/README.md

 `askstreets-gpu.ipynb` also contains output for additional queries that were not demo'd in the video submission.

 ## Inspiration
-During my internship at UNICEF Innovation in NYC, I used OpenStreetMap and NetworkX to calculate distances between schools and health facilities using country street networks.
+During my internship at UNICEF Innovation in NYC, I used OpenStreetMap, OSMnx, and NetworkX to calculate distances between schools and health facilities using country street networks.
 By writing code to execute graph algorithms, I was able to generate data to address a real-world issue.

 I would like to extend this capability towards a more general use-case - if you're a city planner, business owner, or architect, you may also wish to ask questions about street networks but lack the ability to write lengthy algorithms.
 This is where AskStreets comes in - by providing the ability to translate natural language queries into street network analysis.